Home Maintenance

 2. How to Prepare Your Home for a Roof Replacement

-The roofers won’t be inside your home, so why do you need to prepare your home for their arrival?
-Well, installing a brand new roof actually vibrates the whole building.
+Do roofers need to come inside your home during a roof replacement?
+While the roofers won’t be inside your home, you will still need to prepare your home for their arrival.
+A new roof installation will vibrate the entire building.
 Replacing roof shingles involves a whole lot of nailing, directly into the structure of your home.
 There’s no long-term damage, but for the short-term, things can get messy.
 Here’s what you need to do:

 • Clear the attic: We often put sentimental and fragile items in the attic, but that makes them very vulnerable during a roof replacement.
 Store them on the ground floor for now.

-• Protect the attic: The attic is going to collect the most dust during your roofing replacement.
+• Protect the attic: The attic is going to collect the most dust from a roofing replacement.
 It is wise to lay tarps or painter’s drop sheets on the floor to make clean-up easier.

 • Protect the garage: If your garage is built-in to the house and roofers will be replacing its roof too, everything in it needs extra protection.
 Often garages don’t have insulation, which normally would stop dust and shingle granules from dropping through the roof.
 Those granules have the potential to scratch paint.
 So, you should cover any precious items you have in the garage with a tarp.
 This might include car or motorcycle parts, collectibles, tools, etc.